blbadger/blbadger.github.io/logistic-map.md

 ![traces]({{https://blbadger.github.io}}/logistic_map/logistic_traces.png)

-Overlayed onto the logistic map,
+Overlayed onto the logistic map with successive iterations after $x_n=1/2$ in red, orange, yellow, green, blue, indigo, and violet respectively,

-{% include youtube.html id='wet5C4Yj51A' %}
+{% include youtube.html id='hUZ6s0AAXq0' %}

 The idea that the orbit map reflects the behavior of iterations of (1) at constant $r$ values implies another difference between mathematical chaos and what is normally thought of as complete disorder.
 This phenomenon of patterns amidst aperiodicity is also found in [prime gaps](https://blbadger.github.io/unpredictable-primes.html).